Barr accuses Dems of using criminal justice process as ‘political weapon,’ as hearing tensions flare

 Barr continued: “The job of the Justice Department is now over… the report is now in the hands of the American people.
 Everyone can decide for themselves.
 There’s an election in 18 months – that’s a very democratic process.
 But we’re out of it.”

-But the clashes with senators only escalated from there during the final couple hours of the hearing, as partisan tensions flared and Barr's impatience with the lines of questioning began to show.
+The clashes with senators only escalated from there during the final couple hours of the hearing, as partisan tensions flared and Barr's impatience with the lines of questioning began to show.

 Minutes later, Hawaii Sen. Mazie Hirono accused Barr of lying to Congress and told him he should resign.